 It’s undeniable that there’s been a significant culture shift in the way we live, work and travel in light of the climate crisis we find ourselves in.
-The ever-increasing natural disasters, extreme weather events and the global pandemic have shed a stark light on the importance of ramping up our sustainability efforts and slowing down the dire effects of climate change at both a micro and macro level.
+The ever-increasing natural disasters, extreme weather events and the global pandemic have shed a stark light on the importance of ramping up our sustainability efforts and slowing down Is Australia Doing Enough on Emission Reductions?
+Judge For Yourself at both a micro and macro level.
 We’ve seen some huge conscious steps forward across many aspects of modern living in Australia, from the recent single-use plastic bans, the wide adoption of renewable energy in households and the slow but inevitable rise of electric vehicle use on our roads.
 However, while car manufacturers and dealerships are quick to flaunt the benefits of EVs, the simple truth remains – Australia is a wide nation that isn’t exactly set-up for long-haul electric drives.
 At least, that’s what we thought.

 The focus on conscious sustainable choices for many Australians has naturally overflowed into how we approach travel plans and holiday destinations.
 More and more we’re starting to think about how we reduce our individual carbon footprint, especially since the tourism and transportation industries are two of the largest contributors to greenhouse gas emissions in Australia.
 For those that have an innate travel-itch to see the world, but also are very aware of the negative impacts that travel and tourism often has on the environment, the idea of sustainable travel often feels like a bit of a head-scratch to begin with.
 But it’s not as complicated as it sounds.
 There are some simple, smarter choices we can make that can have significant positive impacts in every aspect of holiday planning.